Zelda: Breath of the Wild tips: How to kill Guardians, Korok Seeds, weapon durability, and more

 What to do with Luminous Stones

 There’s a Zora near the front of the Zora domain that shows up after you finish the temple in that area.
-He wants 10 Luminous Stones, so try to save them until you meet him
+He wants 10 Luminous Stones, so try to save them until you meet him.
+He’ll give you two diamonds the first time, and then he’ll give you 1 diamond for each 10 Luminous Stones after that.

 How to use the camera to find certain items